blidblid/berglund/projects/mixins/README.md

 - \+ reusable, components are easily reused since they are described as objects
 - \- stiff.
 You cannot even add a `(click)`-binding.
 Everything has to be described in the mixin-API

-### Final thoughts
+### So when is this useful?

 Is a layer between apps and component libraries is a good idea for your code?
 It depends on the context.
 If you're working on a hobby-project, the constraints would probably be too frustrating.
 But if you're working in a company with multiple apps, then a layer using mixins would do a lot for productivity and unified UX.
+Not to mention that serializable components is a game changer for apps with forms that need customization.